Austin-Wahl/neo/README.md

 ---

-This version is more conversational and human while still sounding professional and corporate.
-It avoids overly technical jargon and focuses on the **value** and **purpose** of NEO and NEO STUDIO.
-Let me know if this feels more natural!

 > NEO and NEO STUDIO are designed and built by Austin Wahl using Open Sourced technologies.

 Licensed under the Apache License, Version 2.0 (the "License");